-2.0 REVIEW OF HISTORICAL AND CURRENT TRAINING OPPORTUNITIES
+2. REVIEW OF HISTORICAL AND CURRENT TRAINING OPPORTUNITIES

-As part of determining the "need" for an IFWLC Center, the Committee reviewed both historical and current resource issues and needs, and the opportunities for receiving formalized training in the application of instream flow and water level conservation methods, models, and their application.
+As part of determining the "need" for an IFWLC Center, the Committee reviewed both historical and current resource issues and needs, and the opportunities for receiving formalized training in the integration of credible science across all eight elements.